 - ¼ cup Salted roasted peanuts chopped

-Grease an 9x9 inch square pan with butter or use baking spray.
+- Grease a 9x9 inch square pan with butter or use baking spray.

-In bowl of electric mixer, beat butter, peanut butter, and sugars until smooth, about 3 minutes.
+- In a bowl of electric mixer, beat butter, peanut butter, and sugars until smooth, about 3 minutes.
 Add in vanilla and egg.
 Mix to combine.

-Pour ganache evenly over the bars.
-Spread evenly over the top.
+- Pour ganache evenly over the bars.
+Spread evenly over the top or tilt pan to let it run to sides and corners.
 Place the pan in the fridge or freezer until the chocolate is set.
 Once cooled, cut into squares.
 You can cut larger bars which will yield you 16 or smaller bars of 24.

 - Top with your choice of toppings or serve plain.

 I don't post the nutritional value because I don't trust the accuracy of the nutritional apps.
 I’m not a nutritionist and don't want to post misinformation.